solo-io/solo-cop/blogs/gloo-edge-canary-flagger-demo/README.md

 # argocd + gloo edge + flagger canary demo

+This repo takes configs from the [Flagger - Gloo Canary Deployments](https://docs.flagger.app/tutorials/gloo-progressive-delivery) documentation and demonstrates how to integrate these components with ArgoCD.
+Please review the Flagger documentation for more detail on progressive delivery using Flagger.

 ## Prerequisites
 - ArgoCD installed on a Kubernetes cluster
 - Gloo Edge installed on a Kubernetes cluster